cassiancc/cassian.cc/README.md

-# congodsted.com
+# cassian.cc
-congodsted.com acts as a personal portfolio page.
+cassian.cc acts as a personal portfolio page, now containing a newly personal blog - powered by Jekyll.

 # Libraries
 GlideJS by Jędrzej Chałubek, licensed under the terms of the MIT License: https://glidejs.com